“The Fluid Zine” is a how-to learning guide on draping the unstitched Sari.

 I have recently published “The Fluid Zine”.
 It is a one of a kind book that will teach you how to wear a Saree in 5 unique drapes that are functional, versatile and chic.
 It has some amazing art in it drawn by a young artist coupled with content that has never been published before.
 I am sure it will inspire you to wear the Sari!

-The book is simple to follow, offers styling options and also doubles up as a colouring book!
-Each drape instruction comes with options on how to customise the drape to suit your taste, personality and mood.
+The book is simple to follow and also doubles up as a colouring book!
+In this book, you will learn how to wear five different saree drapes.
+You will also learn to style the saree for work, casual wear and even sports!
+Each drape instruction comes with options on how to customize the drape to suit your taste, personality and mood.
 The book is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 The book is available for online purchase here.

-Want to know more about the drapes you will learn?
+Want to know more about the drapes you will learn in the saree draping book, The Fluid Saree Zine?
 Keep reading and get inspired!

 The dress drape is one that I am particularly proud of.
 I was meeting a friend at Starbucks and wanted to wear a Sari without the attention it begets in other drapes.
 I literally closed my eyes and envisioned a dress.
 Once opened, my eyes guided my hands and lo and behold, I improvised a new drape within minutes!

-Odisha pants drape as the name suggests finds its origins in the state of Odisha.
+Odisha dance saree drape as the name suggests finds its origins in the state of Odisha.
 It was worn by the Odissi dance community who need freedom of movement.
 The drape can further be modified to a jumpsuit, and a pair of pants or shorts.

 The drape is comfortable and allows for fast strides.
 It is perfect for those who wish to ride a bike in a Sari!
 I have even run a 10k Pinkathon race in a modified pants drape (pic below).